Weed control practices

 - Bees and noxious weed control

 - Aquatic plant management (Lake Stewardship Program)

-- Information on controlling specific weeds
+- Information on identifying and controlling specific weeds

 For site-specific weed control recommendations, please contact the noxious weed program at 206-477-WEED (206-477-9333) or by email.